-After taking an initiative to encourage creators to develop inclusive and diverse content with responsibility on its main platform in India, Google-owned YouTube is set to extend the same pledge to its short-video app called Shorts that is gaining immense popularity in the country, Satya Raghavan, Director of YouTube Content Partnerships, India, said on Thursday.
+After taking the initiative to encourage creators to develop inclusive and diverse content with responsibility on its main platform in India, Google-owned YouTube is set to extend the same pledge to its short-video app called Shorts which is gaining immense popularity in the country, Satya Raghavan, Director of YouTube Content Partnerships, India, said on Thursday.

-YouTube Shorts was first launched in India last year and has since been expanded to over 100 countries.
+YouTube Shorts was launched in India last year and has since expanded to over 100 countries.

 “India was the first country in which we launched YouTube Shorts, and we’ve seen amazing responses from across the spectrum.
 We have discovered that a diverse set of content is coming from smaller towns and different backgrounds on the Shorts platform,” Raghavan told IANS in an interaction.

 “It’s upon us how we can extend the #CreateWithCare campaign to new types of creators who are coming onto the Shorts platform.
 It is our responsibility to help them create content in a responsible manner,” he added.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free